keefmarshall/seven-in-seven/io/day1.md

 * Io community: http://groups.yahoo.com/neo/groups/iolanguage/info
 * Io example code: https://github.com/stevedekorte/io/tree/master/samples
 * Useful shortcut to syntax reference: http://iolanguage.org/scm/io/docs/IoGuide.html#Syntax
+* Style guide (such that it is): http://en.wikibooks.org/wiki/Io_Programming/Io_Style_Guide - pretty basic

 Io is strongly typed: 1 + "one" throws an exception because "+" is a method on the number prototype which takes an argument of number.
 It is *dynamically*